TheCodingCvrlo/churn_rate_prediction/README.md

 # Machine Learning Project
-Main folder for all of my ml projects
+Main repo for all of my ml projects